kparkov/diceless/README.md

 ### Docker

 There is also a dockerfile included.
-If you have docker installed, you can run:
+If you have [docker installed](https://docs.docker.com/install/), you can run:

 ```shell
 npm run build-docker
 docker run -it -p 5000:5000 dice-roller
 ```

 This will expose the dice-roller on port 5000.

-## Features

-- Write a dice expression and roll it pressing enter.
-- Previous expressions are shown as buttons for quick re-rolling.
-- See quick stats about the roll: sum, average, highest, lowest, probability (at most, at least).
-- See the detailed distribution graph for exactly this roll, at most and at least.
-- Everything happens on the client; there is no backend.
-Collaborative features might change that in the future.
+Navigate to http://localhost:5000/ to see it.

 ## Possible improvements